AbhishekPJohn/abhishekpjohn.github.io/teaching.md

 - Modern Religious and Secular Movements
 - History of Christianity in the World
 - History of Christianity in India
-- Old Testament Survey
 - Research Methodology
-- Spiritual Practices

 ### Teaching Commitments
 - **Collaborative, discussion-driven classrooms** that emphasize student participation
 - **Close reading and historical analysis** of primary texts and traditions